Dear readers of ADxS.org, please forgive the disruption.

 • were activated regardless of the value of the reward

-• exhibited significantly higher neuronal discharge rates
+• showed significantly higher neuronal discharge rates

 • the reward-predicting OFC neurons